clarkbw/loopback-ds-timestamp-mixin/README.md

 WARNING
 =============
-This is an experimental module and does not actually provide timestamps in the manner described below.
-Mixins are not supported in this fasion as of yet.
-Please the [loopback-boot mixins issue](strongloop/loopback-boot/issues/79) for more information.
+Mixins are not fully supported in loopback as of yet.
+See the [loopback-boot mixins issue](strongloop/loopback-boot/issues/79) for more information on this topic.
+However if you would like to use this module it does work as expected, but isn't as clean as it could be.

 [![NPM](https://nodei.co/npm/loopback-ds-timestamp-mixin.png?compact=true)](https://nodei.co/npm/loopback-ds-timestamp-mixin/)